arundasan91/classifyME/README.md

 1. Clone the repo in both master and slave node.
 2. In Slave-node (Server with Caffe) run:

-        tmux new -d -s automate_classification 'sudo sh /path/to/classifyME/src/automateClassification.sh' \; attach
+        tmux new -d -s auto 'classifyME/src/automateClassification.sh' \; attach

 NOTE: To detach from the `tmux` session, press `Ctrl+B` and then press `D` to detach.
+To attach back into the `tmux` session, type `tmux a -t auto`

 3. Once the automation scripts are up and running, to take a picture and start the pipeline, just run (in Master node):